onflow/FlowCreditMarket/CONTRIBUTING.md

-# Contributing to the Flow: Automated Lending Protocol Smart Contracts
+# Contributing to the Flow Credit Market Smart Contracts

-The following is a set of guidelines for contributing to the Flow:ALP.
+The following is a set of guidelines for contributing to Flow Credit Market.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents